grafana/grafana/docs/sources/panels-visualizations/visualizations/logs/index.md

 - **Common labels** - Show or hide the common labels.
 - **Wrap lines** - Toggle line wrapping.
 - **Prettify JSON** - Set this to `true` to pretty print all JSON logs.
 This setting does not affect logs in any format other than JSON.
-- **Enable log details** - Toggle option to see the log details view for each log row.
+- **Enable log details** - Toggle option to see an extendable area with log details including labels and detected fields.
+Each field or label has a stats icon to display ad-hoc statistics in relation to all displayed logs.
 The default setting is true.
 - **Deduplication** - Hides log messages that are duplicates of others shown according to your selected criteria.
 Choose from: **Exact** (ignoring ISO datetimes), **Numerical** (ignoring only those that differ by numbers such as IPs or latencies), or **Signatures** (removing successive lines with identical punctuation and white space).
 - **Order** - Display results in descending or ascending time order.
 The default is **Descending**, showing the newest logs first.
 Set to **Ascending** to show the oldest log lines first.